 Pete Davidson who plays the main character Scott Carlin has co-written the movie as well as used his own life as inspiration.
 Scott like Davidson lost his dad as a young kid whilst working as a firefighter.
 This event let to a childhood trauma manifesting in losing grip of reality and searching for an endless pursuit of childhood bliss.
 Things seem to change rapidly for Scott when his sister, Claire (Maude Apatow) goes to uni and his mum, Margie (Marisa Tomei) seems to find love with another firefighter (Bill Burr).
 Throughout the two hours and sixteen minutes, the movie never seems to falter in either depth, comedic relief or emotional engagement.
-Although Davidson’s character is somewhat of a stoner with no actual plans our goals in his life apart from his occasional dream of being a tattoo artist his charm exceeds the premise and the viewer roots for him even when he tries to undermine Ray Bishop’s (Bill Burr’s character) quest to provide love and comfort for Margie Carlin.
+Although Davidson’s character is somewhat of a stoner with no actual plans or goals in his life apart from his occasional dream of being a tattoo artist his charm exceeds the premise and the viewer roots for him even when he tries to undermine Ray Bishop’s (Bill Burr’s character) quest to provide love and comfort for Margie Carlin.

-‘The King of Staten Island’ is a tragedy disguised as a comedy with a real-life happy ever after.
-The warmth transpires and the every-so-often nudges to Davidson’s dark comedy make this movie a delight for everyone who likes this type of comedy and fans of Pete Davidson and Judd Apatow have found a new piece of tangible comfort for the years yet to come.
+‘The King of Staten Island’ is a tragedy disguised as a comedy with a real-life happily ever after.
+The warmth transpires to the viewer and the every-so-often nudges to Davidson’s dark comedy make this movie a delight for everyone who likes this type of comedy.
+Fans of Pete Davidson and Judd Apatow have found a new piece of tangible comfort for the years yet to come.
 ‘The King of Staten Island’ is not just a wonderful piece of cinema but is also a love letter to Staten Island.
 Staten Island is often depicted in a sarcastic manner with quotes from Scott who asks “If you have money, why would you ever live in Staten Island?”, a funny remark made by Davidson’s character knowing that he himself still resides in Staten Island after years of success on SNL, his stand-up specials and his budding acting career.
 So if you were wondering which tragicomedy hit you’d have to watch next, please look no further because ‘The King of Staten Island’ was one of the movies bringing light to 2020.

 Text by: Lauren Dehollogne